webf-zone/short-js/functions/function-method-and-procedure.md

 Three distinct concepts used interchangeably especially in JavaScript world.
 I might be brave to say but this famous indistinction very well span across entire programming community \(of course except for Functional Programmers\).
 And there is a good reason for that.
 Programmers often don't have necessary academic background required to understand abstract concept.
 Even if they do, there is a void between academic world and its application in real world.

-To best put it words, function, methods and procedures are series of related instruction grouped together to execute within a larger program.
+To best put it words, function, methods and procedures are series of related instructions grouped together to execute within a larger program.
 This is the common part.
 The distinction lies in their formal definition:

 > A **Function** will always have an input\(s\) and one or more output\(s\). **Procedure**, on the other hand, may or may not have input or output.
 It is simply set of commands that are to be executed in order.
 >